ausecocloud/silvereye_wps_demo/README.md

 ## Troubleshooting

-If the above dependencies installation fails, or misses something, try the following:
+If the above installation of dependencies fails, or misses something, try the following:

 Install dependencies: